Temple provides eligible students with Fly in 4 need-based grants, which empower them to:

 - attend full-time each fall and spring semester

-- continue to file and complete the annual FAFSA by the priority filing deadline (was March 1 for 2020-21, but has changed to February 1 for 2021-22 aid year)
+- continue to file and complete the annual FAFSA by the priority filing deadline (February 1st)

 - continue to show documented financial need on the annual FAFSA